figma-mcp-server

 Figma MCP Server

-A Model Context Protocol (MCP) server that provides integration with Figma's API through Claude and other MCP-compatible clients.
-It currently supports read-only access to Figma files and projects, with a server-side architecture designed for future enhancements.
+A Model Context Protocol (MCP) server providing integration with Figma's API through Claude and other MCP-compatible clients.
+Currently supports read-only access to Figma files and projects, with architecture designed to support advanced design token and theme management features pending Figma API enhancements.

 Project Status